Section Two: Using Disability Services and Accommodations

 When misunderstandings or miscues in communication are not identified, problems may then unnecessarily escalate.
 Promptly dealing with an issue in a calm and open way provides everyone an opportunity to clarify and resolve the problem.

-If this approach does not work, then all official procedures, as outlined later in this section, are available and at the disposal of the student.
+If this first approach does not work, then all official procedures, as outlined later in this section, are available and at the disposal of the student.
 These include internal college processes, both informal and formal, and external options.

-However, students may initiate at any point, as appropriate, an official College Grievance or the District Procedure to Resolve Complaints Regarding Harassment and Discrimination, or may contact the Office for Civil Right in San Francisco.
 See the DISH Section Two: Concerns and Complaints, "Student Complaints & Resolution Process," for more information and contacts.